 The regulation applied to:

-Whether you’re a large multinational or a small local importer - if you handle any of these seven commodities (timber, coffee, cocoa, rubber, palm oil, soy, cattle), you’re in scope.
+Whether you are a large multinational or a small local importer - if you handle any of these seven commodities (timber, coffee, cocoa, rubber, palm oil, soy, cattle), you are in scope.

 What exactly must you do?